-As Malaysia is a common law jurisdiction with its origins of law based on English common law, laws relating to the good governance of companies, such as directors' duties, the rights of shareholders and accountability to shareholders and other stakeholders, can be found in case law and are also codified in the Companies Act 2016 (CA 2016).
-The CA 2016 came into force on 31 January 2017 and repealed the Companies Act 1965.
+As Malaysia is a common law jurisdiction with its origins of law based on English common law, laws relating to the good governance of companies, such as directors' duties, the rights of shareholders and accountability to shareholders and other stakeholders, can be found in case law and are also codified in the Companies Act 2016.
+This Act came into force on 31 January 2017 and repealed the Companies Act 1965.
 It regulates the management, duties and accountability of directors, the rights of shareholders and the reporting and disclosure requirements for private, public and listed companies and corporations, including foreign companies and limited liability partnerships.
-Any non-compliance with the CA 2016 amounts to an offence, and the company may be imposed with fines, and the company's directors and officers may be fined or imprisoned.
-The directors and officers of the company may also incur personal liability for breaching certain provisions of the CA 2016.
+Failing to comply with the Companies Act 2016 amounts to an offence, and the company may be imposed fines and the company's directors and officers may be fined or imprisoned.
+The directors and officers of the company may also incur personal liability for breaching certain provisions of the Companies Act 2016.